qns7/macOS.qotfiles/README.md

 ## General Information & Philosophy

 - This description/readme is just an overview.
-For all the details please check the dotfiles directly, which get updated very often 😬
+For all the details please check the dotfiles directly.
+Which get updated very often. 😬
 - The following applies throughout: `alt = opt(ion)` and hotkeys = shortcuts.
 - I only used Windows and Linux all my life - until April 2024.
 Back then I bought my first MacBook; and since then I am continuously work on my setup, which now I want to share here.
 - I do not use macOS' hiding or minimizing at all, which is why I 'deactivated' the correspoding hotkeys completely ([see below](#anchor1)).